bitshares/bitshares.github.io-old/_posts/en/2015-07-02-peak-venture-group-adopts-the-bitshares-exchange-network.md

 ---
-title: Peak Venture Group Adopts the BitShares Exchange Network
+title: Nuclear Bunker Data Center to Partner with BitShares
 author: <a href="https://cryptonomex.com/" target="_blank">Cryptonomex</a>
 ---